 Getting the most out of a big data project is an art as well as a science.
 That is why this month Qubole will be running a series of blog posts featuring big data tips from data scientists, industry experts, experienced big data users, and, of course, Qubole’s own experts.
-The first round of tips are below.
+The first round of tips is below.

 The full series of big data tips are presented in a slideshow below.